 We procure Firm Frequency Response (FFR) as and when required.
 We will procure Dynamic FFR (DFFR) through monthly tenders and Static FFR (SFFR) through daily auctions.
-Additional response, is also procured through the Mandatory Frequency Response Market in the Balancing Mechanism.
+Additional response is also procured through the Mandatory Frequency Response Market in the Balancing Mechanism.
 More information about frequency response and the services we procure can be found on our website.
 Look under Balancing Services, then Frequency Response Services.

-During 2022 we will be looking to procure new frequency response products, these products will be procured via a pay as clear auction platform.
-Further details of the new products are available on the Frequency Response Services webpage.
-Alongside the introduction of the new frequency products, Dynamic Containment (DC), Dynamic Moderation (DM) and Dynamic Regulation (DR) we will begin ceasing the phase out of to procure some of our existing frequency products services notably Dynamic FFR and Enhanced Frequency Response (EFR).
+Alongside the introduction of the new frequency products, Dynamic Containment (DC), Dynamic Moderation (DM) and Dynamic Regulation (DR) we will begin the phase out of some of our existing frequency services notably Dynamic FFR and Enhanced Frequency Response (EFR).
 More information can be found in the Monthly Information Reports on the data portal, and in the overarching C16 consultation document.